 Together as a region, we want to support open and transparent trade, provide and take advantage of commercial opportunities for Australian and Pacific exporters and investors, build resilient infrastructure that supports Pacific partners' economic aspirations, and strongly encourage labour mobility.

-Australia has responded to COVID-19 in the Pacific to help address the economic and social costs of the pandemic, building on our existing Step-up.
-Read more about how we are stepping up to address COVID-19 in the Pacific.
+Australia has responded to COVID-19 in the Pacific to help address the economic and social costs of the pandemic.
+Read more about how we are partnering with our Pacific family to build COVID-19 resilience.

 Pacific Labour Mobility